Research Training Group: Philosophy, Science and the Sciences

 Ancient Philosophy & Science Network

-The Graduate Program in Ancient Philosophy is at the heart of a lively and exciting international community of doctoral students and scholars.
+The Research Training Group is at the heart of a lively and exciting international community of doctoral students and scholars.
 The community is connected through the Ancient Philosophy & Science Network (APSN).
 The partner institutions of the APSN are located at the University of Chicago, Katholieke Universiteit Leuven, Princeton University, and the University of Toronto, all of which are known for their leading philosophy and classics departments.
 The University of Cambridge joined the network via its unique Department of History and Philosophy of Science.
 Read more on the APSN here.